eliasdoehne/stellaris-dashboard/README.md

 Thanks to [this project](https://github.com/omiddavoodi/StellarisInGameLedger) by reddit user Ariestinak, which inspired the approach of modding the in-game browser.

-Also thanks to reddit and Steam user 8igualdos0s for maintaining a copy of the browser mod [in the Steam Workshop.](http://steamcommunity.com/sharedfiles/filedetails/?id=1341242772)
+Also many thanks to reddit and Steam user 8igualdos0s for maintaining a copy of the browser mod [in the Steam Workshop.](http://steamcommunity.com/sharedfiles/filedetails/?id=1341242772)

 The Python code is released under the MIT license: